-2.3 Current ICO process: The unsustainable status quo of the ICO market
+2.3.
+Current ICO process: The unsustainable status quo of the ICO market

-The current situation in the market for ICOs, where serious value-creating ventures compete for funding with opportunistic or even illegal ventures, is not sustainable in the long run and is commonly described as the wild west of financial markets (e.g., see Robinson, 2018).
-The current process followed for an ICO or a token crowd sale starts when an entrepreneur feels they have reached a point in the development of a product or service that allows announce the plans to perform a token issue in the near future, detailing the project, its nature, and objectives.
-A white paper is usually published at this stage, detailing the project, its merits, and future developments.
+The current situation in the market for ICOs, where serious valuecreating ventures compete for funding with opportunistic or even illegal ventures, is not sustainable in the long run and is commonly described as the wild west of financial markets (e.g., see Robinson, 2018).

+The current process followed for an ICO is presented in Fig. 1.

+An ICO starts (1) when an entrepreneur feels they have reached a point in the development of a product or service that allows potential investors to recognize its merits and potential (Ibba, Pinna, Baralla, & Marchesi, 2018).
+The first marketing stage (2) is to announce the plans to perform a token issue in the near future, detailing the project, its nature and objectives, the nature of the tokens issued and the underlying Blockchain.
+A white paper is usually published at this stage, detailing the project, its merits, and future developments in their Roadmap.
 A web page may accompany the white paper and this web page often represents the only tangible part of the whole project.
-Traditionally, ICOs relied on the Blockchain community and therefore, it is not unusual for an important part of the bpromotion efforts to take place on social media platforms (Rhue, 2018).
-The most commonly used are Telegram, Twitter, Facebook, Reddit, Slack, and Bitcoin Talk.
-The issuer announces the incoming ICO or creates a thread in these platforms and triggers a discussion on the value and attractiveness of the ICO.
-The pricing is usually defined on a single cryptocurrency to avoid regulation and it usually follows one of two patterns: it is either set by the issuer or it is determined through a Dutch auction system.
+Traditionally, ICOs relied on the Blockchain community and therefore, it is not unusual for an important part of the promotion efforts to take place on social media platforms (Rhue, 2018).
+The most commonly used are Telegram, Twitter, Facebook, Reddit, Slack, and Bitcoin Talk13.
+More recently, crowdfunding websites such as Gitcoin have also become popular.